jlehrer1/gpt-ddp/README.md

 `callbacks.UploadCheckpointToS3`
 - A PyTorch-Lightning callback for uploading model checkpoints to S3.
 Useful when training on remote clusters, and we want to save model checkpoints at intermediate times

-To use the provided `main.py`:
-Put all text you want to train on in `training_text.py`, and all text for validation in `validation_text.py`.
-Then run `torchrun main.py`.

 Model initialization scheme:
 As described in the README for [minGPT initialization scheme](https://github.com/karpathy/minGPT/blob/master/README.md) which are sourced from the GPT-1 and GPT-2 papers and repos, we initialize all standard linear layers + embedding with a normal dist. with mean 0 and std 0.02.
 All bias vectors are initialized to 0.
 For the forward pass in the `DecoderBlock`, we initialize the weights of the projection Linear layer in the `MultiHeadedAttention` module to be `1/sqrt(num layers)` at initialization -- effectively scaling down the attention outputs and having MLP part of the decoder contribute most during early training.